The Myth of the 50% Divorce Rate

 As No-fault divorce made its way through the United States, it made it easier for people to end their marriages without having to accuse or even stage adultery or move to Nevada.
 While divorce rates did spike in the 1970s and 1980s, they never did reach the mythical rate of 50%, with 65% of marriages lasting until at least their 15th anniversary.
 This number doesn’t include marriages that ended with the death of a spouse before the 15-year mark.

 In the 1990s, the divorce rate started to decline, with about 70% of marriages making it to at least the 15-year milestone.

 Moving into the 2000s, the divorce rate continued to decline, but so did the marriage rate again.
 People were waiting longer before getting married.
 The increased cost of living meant more people were focusing on work longer, and non-marital relationships became more common.

 While divorce rates differ based on demographics such as race, ethnicity, education level, and geography, overall divorce rates continue to fall.

 Then COVID happened.

-It has been assumed that long-term quarantine, being stuck together in close quarters would cause many marriages which would have otherwise lasted to break up.
-Since many courts were closed to new cases, only accepting emergencies such as cases involving abuse or cases where the safety and welfare of a child were at risk, it is hard to gauge how the COVID-19 pandemic will impact the divorce rate.
+It has been assumed that long-term quarantine, being stuck together in close quarters, would cause many marriages which would have otherwise lasted to break up.
+However, since many courts were closed to new cases, only accepting emergencies such as cases involving abuse or cases where the safety and welfare of a child were at risk, it is hard to gauge how the COVID-19 pandemic will impact the divorce rate.

-Now that courts are reopening across the country, we will see what the impact of the pandemic will be on marriages, custody, and support across the country.
+Now that courts are reopening across the country, we will see the impact of the pandemic on marriages, custody, and support across the country.